auyer/rcpassos.me/posts/linux-kernel-build-environment/index.md

 If we peek into these files, we can see the partitions inside.
 It is expected for any Linux system to have at least two partitions: one for the root filesystem, and one for the boot filesystem.
 The boot is usually a small `vfat` or `fat32` partition.
-The root partition is larger, and can usually come in the `ext4`, `btrfs` or other less common partition types.
+The root partition is larger, and can usually come in the `ext4`, `btrfs`, or other less common partition types.

 ```bash
 virt-filesystems -h --long -a ./debian-12-nocloud-amd64-daily.qcow2